475 Stadium Mall Drive, West Lafayette, IN 47907

 Purdue University has been accredited by the North Central Association of Colleges and Schools since 1913 and has continued to uphold strong educational values.
 Various programs at Purdue are also individually accredited.
 A full list of program-specific accreditations can be found on the National Center for Education Statistic’s College Navigator.

 First-time freshman applicants have a March deadline at Purdue University, and transfer student deadlines occur three times a year.
 Before admitting undergraduate students into the university, Purdue examines a variety of factors.
 These include high school grades, class rank, standardized test scores, personal backgrounds, and availability of space in the program of choice.
-A full list of requirements can be found on Purdue’s website.

 Graduate admissions are handled differently; candidates apply directly to the individual academic department, rather than to the admissions office.
 Applicants are expected to have at least a bachelor’s degree prior to applying, and should have maintained at least a 3.0 grade point average during their undergraduate studies.
 The specific, department-regulated requirements vary based on the field.
 Prospective students can learn about those requirements by visiting Purdue’s website, where a list of department and degrees are provided.